-Since Church Hill Classics is an expert in diploma and picture framing, we have plenty of experience finding the best way to safely ship frames with glass.
+Since Church Hill Classics is an expert in diploma and picture framing, we have plenty of experience finding the best ways for shipping frames with glass.
 There are many considerations that make a big difference during the shipping process.
-Here are a few tips to follow when packaging picture frames or framed art:
+Here are a few tips to follow when packaging picture frames or framed art.

-- Use bubble cushioning, a corrugated board, or foam to prevent glass from shattering and damaging the artwork or photograph.
+Use bubble cushioning, a corrugated board, or foam to prevent glass from shattering and damaging the artwork or photograph.
 This material should be cut to the size of the glass.
 The space between the glass and the artwork should be filled with protective cushioning.
 If shipping valuable art, apply masking tape to the glass to reduce shattering if broken in transit.
-Check out this video from FedEx for the best way to minimize damage to a glass frame during transportation:
+Check out the video from FedEx above for the best way to minimize damage to a glass frame during transportation.

-- Use a full overlap box (FOL) for shipping framed artwork.
+Make sure you use a full overlap box (FOL) when shipping framed artwork.
 The box flaps fully overlap one another and give the box extra cushioning and increased stacking strength.
 We strongly recommend double-walled corrugated constructed for the FOL.

 While some of these steps might seem unnecessary, it’s essential that your shipping box can withstand possible hazards such as puncturing, compression, impact, vibration, accidental drops, and drastic temperature or climate changes.
 Any of these dangerous conditions could severely damage the frame and artwork inside.
 The packaging materials must be able to withstand the possibility of physical damage affecting the framed art.